-Distance between two points may theoretically vary depending on the flow scenario in case 2 points are connected via at least one unidirectional pipeline1).
+- ✓ Entry points are in rows, exit points are in columns. - Distance between two points may theoretically vary depending on the flow scenario in case 2 points are connected via at least one unidirectional pipeline1).
 For example, in the current configuration the shortest path for gas between storage point 'A' and bidirectional IP 'K' is simply along bidirectional pipeline AK, and distance between A and K is therefore 10km.
-However, in a modified configuration where pipeline AK would only allow flows from A to K (not anymore between K and A), it would be still possible to flow gas at entry point K to inject gas in storage A but along the pipeline via consumption point O. Further to feedback received from stakeholders, ENTSOG would like to underline that the shortest distance to flow gas between K and A would be the sum of distances KO and OA, and that this distance would be necessarily the one to use for CWD distance calculation as per Article 8(1)(c), even if alternative longer routes also exist to allow a flow scenario between K and A (e.g. KO, then OT, then TA).
-Distance for flow scenario AK would still be 10 km, but distance for flow scenario KA would be the sum of distances for KO and OA, that is 15.3 km, compared to 10km in the bidirectional case.
+However, in a modified configuration where pipeline AK would only allow flows from A to K (not anymore between K and A), it would be still possible to flow gas at entry point K to inject gas in storage A but along the pipeline via consumption point O. Distance for AK would still be 10km, but distance for KA would be the sum of distances for KO and OA, that is 15.3 km.